ghc-proposals/ghc-proposals/proposals/0111-linear-types.rst

   where the ``btype`` after the ``%`` must be of kind ``Multiplicity`` (see below).

-  This form is allowed only when the lambda binds precisely one variable.

 - Record fields can be labeled with a multiplicity.
 This modifies the syntax for record fields as follows::